google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 ---

-# What is TensorFlow Good For?
+# What Is TensorFlow Good For?

 * Neural Networks
 * Distributed Computing